billyl320/bccd_svm/README.md

 Please cite the following if you use the code and/or results from this GitHub:

-W. F. Lamberti, "SVM Model for Blood Cell Classification using Interpretable Features Outperforms CNN Based Approaches," in Symposium on Data Science and Statistics, 2020
+W. F. Lamberti, “Blood cell classification using interpretable shape features: A Comparative study of SVM models and CNN-Based approaches,” Computer Methods and Programs in Biomedicine Update, vol. 1, p.
+100023, Jan.
+2021, doi: 10.1016/j.cmpbup.2021.100023.